 Unit II: Algebra

-multiples.
 Zeros of a polynomial.
-Motivate and State the Remainder
+Relationship between zeros and coefficients of

 Unit III: Coordinate Geometry